 Indeed, our suspicions were confirmed.
 Much of the city is a concrete jungle, challenging and unpleasant to walk around.
 Having said that, we enjoyed our few days there and Casco Viejo, the oldest part of the city, was an interesting area to explore.

 The Panama Canal – An Incredible Feat of Engineering

 We were most impressed by the Panama Canal.
-Watching the massive ships pass through such a narrow space was awe-inspiring.
+In fact, watching the massive ships pass through such a narrow space was awe-inspiring.
 Additionally, the contemporary visitors centre was excellent, albeit extremely crowded.
 A short film was shown about the construction of the canal and the museum was well-presented.
 You can just wander out onto the terraces and watch the ships passing through the canal whenever you want to.
 Complete with a restaurant, snack bars, not to mention a souvenir shop, it would be quite easy to spend a whole day there.
 Furthermore, we suspect many people do.